Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/stream-infos-at-regular-intervals.md

 ---
-title: stream info at regular intervals (by LeBluxTV)
+title: Stream Info at Regular Intervals (by LeBluxTV)
-description: get current viewer count, comparing with previous checks and show uptime at regular intervals.
+description: Get current viewer count, comparing with the previous check and show uptime at regular intervals.
 published: true
 date: 2022-07-24T06:10:30.628Z
 tags: